Ruheiba / Rehovot in the Negev

-Set deep in the heart of the Negev desert, Ruheiba was a rural town that prospered in the Byzantine period.
+Set deep in the heart of the Negev desert, Ruheiba prospered in the Byzantine period.
 Covering an area of 30 acres, it is estimated that about 3,000 people lived here.
-Perhaps some were employed by the Romans to guard and petrol the Imperial borders.
-Surveys of the surroundings of the site indicated that the dwellers of Ruheiba developed a sophisticated water system.
-Rain fall was drained into terraced fields and water cisterns, providing water and food to last the year-round.
-The site was probably abandoned following the Muslim of the region.
-Today, even its ancient name is not known.
+Perhaps some were employed by the Romans to guard and patrol the Imperial borders.
+Surveys of the site’s surroundings indicated that the dwellers of Ruheiba developed a sophisticated water system.
+Rainfall drained into terraced fields and water cisterns, provided water and food to last the year-round.
+The site was probably abandoned following the Muslims of the region.
+Today, even its ancient name has yet to be discovered.

-The main excavations of Ruheiba (also called in Hebrew ‘Rechovot in the Negev’) were carried out in the 1970s by an expedition from the Hebrew University.
-The team uncovered some of the site’s private houses, and the remains of two churches.
+An expedition from Hebrew University carried out the main excavations of Ruheiba (also called in Hebrew ‘Rechovot in the Negev’) in the 1970s.
+The team uncovered some of the site’s private houses and the remains of two churches.

 The Incense Route and the Negev

 The ‘Incense Route’ was a network of ancient roads that enabled transferring precious spices and perfumes across the Arabian Peninsula to the Mediterranean coast.
-The full length and exact path of the Incense Route is still not fully known.
-It began somewhere in Yemen, passed through Mecca, Medina, Petra, and ended in the ports of Gaza and El-Arish.
+The total length and exact path of the Incense Route are still not fully known.
+It began in Yemen, passed through Mecca, Medina, and Petra, and ended in the ports of Gaza and El-Arish.
 The path from Petra to the Mediterranean coast is better documented.
-It passed the Aravah and the traversed through the heart of the Negev, including a difficult cross of the Ramon Crater.
+It passed the Aravah and traversed through the heart of the Negev, including a problematic cross of the Ramon Crater.
 Today, the route and its related archaeological sites are UNESCO World Heritage Sites.

 Touring Ruheiba

-The site can only be reached by an off-road vehicle, and only on weekends, as the area is in military training zone.
-A visit to the site can be combined with an off-road day tour along the ‘Incense Route’.
+The site can only be reached by an off-road vehicle on weekends, as the area is in a military training zone.
+A visit to the site can be combined with an off-road day tour along the ‘Incense Route.’